CARES Act Emergency Fund

 Additional Emergency Grant Funding – Updated

 The institution has held 10% of the initial total allocated funding to provide special payments to Title IV eligible students in need who meet all eligibility requirements outlined by USDOE.
 Students have the option to request additional emergency grant funding using the application form found on your MYNSCC page.
+As of January 11, 2021, NSCC is no longer accepting applications.
 The institution determines the amount of the additional payment.